Demystification of Entangled Mass Action Law: Introduction

-Mass Action Law (MAL) exists in two basic forms: (1) equilibrium (or static) MAL that describes chemical equilibria by the systems of algebraic equations and (2) dynamic (or kinetic) MAL invented for description of chemical dynamics.
-In physical chemistry, the static MAL was developed to the most general thermodynamic form by \citet{Gibbs1875}.
+Mass Action Law (MAL) exists in two basic forms: \begin{enumerate} \item Equilibrium (or static) MAL that describes chemical equilibria by the systems of algebraic equations; \item Dynamic (or kinetic) MAL invented for description of chemical dynamics. \end{enumerate} Both versions were proposed by Guldberg and Waage in a series of papers in 1864--1879.

+In physical chemistry, the static MAL was developed to the most general thermodynamic form for perfect and non-perfect systems by Gibbs \cite{Gibbs1875}.
 The physical justification of the dynamic MAL was provided in 1935 simultaneously by Eyring, Polanyi and Evans.
-They introduced transition states (activated complexes) as universal intermediates in chemical reactions (we refer to the analytic review by \citet{Perez-Benito2017} for the basic notions and the references to the textbooks and research monographs).
-The static MAL was used in the background of the Transitions State Theory (TST) for the description of the quasiequilibrium between reactants and the transition state.
-Very recently, \citet{Gorban2021} demonstrated that the assumption about quasiequilibrium between reactants and transition states leads to some paradoxes in modelling of multistage or reversible reactions.
+They introduced transition states (activated complexes) as universal intermediates in chemical reactions (we refer to the analytic review \cite{Laidler1983} for the basic notions and further references).

+The static MAL was used in Transitions State Theory (TST) to describe the quasiequilibrium between the reactants and the transition state.
+Recently it was demonstrated that the assumption about quasiequilibrium between reactants and transition states leads to some paradoxes in modelling of multistage or reversible reactions \cite{Perez-Benito2017,Gorban2021}.
 A new kinetic framework for the TST was proposed.

 Surprisingly, these new models led to the same (generalised) MAL expressions but with the entanglement effect: the MAL rate of some elementary reactions are also included in the reaction rates of other reactions.
-This work create a mystery: we tried to abandon MAL quasiequilibrium assumption but came to the same MAL with the shuffled reaction rates.
+These results created a mystery: if we tried to abandon MAL quasiequilibrium assumption then we came to the same MAL with the shuffled reaction rates.
 This puzzle must be solved.
 Some technical questions also remain open.
 For example, positivity of the quasi steady state concentrations of the intermediates should be proven.
 Explicit formulas for entropy production are also very desirable.

-In this brief paper, we proved a basic physical property (positivity) of the new entangled MAL equations and demonstrated that they can be derived in the framework of the standard quasi steady state assumption combined with the quasiequilibrium generalised mass action law.
+{In this work, we obtained the following results: \begin{enumerate} \item We demonstrated how the new entangled MAL equations may be derived in the framework of the standard quasi steady state assumption combined with the quasiequilibrium generalised mass action law. \item We proved a basic physical property (positivity) of the new entangled MAL equations, which was not obvious in the original work \cite{Gorban2021} \end{enumerate} }